Congressional District # 16

 The Belvidere Municipal Landfill Site is located in Belvidere, Illinois just west of the city limits.
 It's bordered on the west and south by the Kishwaukee River, on the east by two ponds and Appleton Road, on the southeast by Spencer Park, and the north by a gravel pit.
 The site occupies about 19 acres of land.
 Much of the land adjacent to the landfill comprises a portion of the Boone County Conservation District, which sponsors an experimental prairie and recreational areas.

-Site ResponsibilityThis site is being addressed by the City of Belvidere, IEPA and EPA.
+Site ResponsibilityThis site is being addressed by the City of Belvidere, Illinois EPA and U.S. EPA.

 Threats and ContaminantsRemaining site soils contain low levels of VOCs, including benzene, toluene, and xylenes; PAHs; PCBs; nitrite; and heavy metals, including chromium.
 Surface water contains low levels of VOCs, including trichloroethylene (TCE), nitrate, and heavy metals.
 None of these contaminants exceed established federal safety standards.
 Individuals who came into contact with contaminated soil could have been at risk prior to the completion of cleanup actions.
 The shallow groundwater under the site, which was transporting significant levels of contaminants toward the Kishwaukee River, was contained by a series of wells, creating a hydraulic barrier between the landfill and the Kishwaukee River.

 As a result of the stable conditions, O & M reporting has been reduced to an annual submission.
 In addition, the shutdown configuration of the extraction system should continue on an indefinite basis, contingent upon the results of future monitoring.
 The third Five-Year Review was completed in September 2005.
 The report concluded that because the remedial actions at the site are protective, the site is protective of human health and the environment.
 Monitoring of the landfill gas vents and groundwater as well as maintenance of the RCRA landfill cap and the extraction sysgem is on-going.
-Maintenance, monitoring, and institutional controls support long-term remedial protectiveness andf the site is a candidate for deletion from the NPL by U.S. EPA and Illinois EPA.
+Maintenance, monitoring, and institutional controls support long term remedial protectiveness the site will be reviewed for possible delisting from the NPL by U.S. EPA and Illinois EPA.
 The fourth Five-year Review was completed on May 27, 2010.
-The next review will be in May 2015.
+The review concluded that the remedy at the Site is protective in the short term.
+However, because a title commitment has not been obtained to assure there are no recent encumbrances on the property, the remedy is not currently protective in the long term.
+Once the title commitment is obtained the Site will be protective because MCLs have been attained at the landfill boundary.

 ContactsRemedial Project Manager, U.S. EPA